italia/daf-docs/installation/docker/jupyter.rst

 JupyterHub
 -----------------

-This Docker Container runs a JupyterHub instance which is connected with a PostgreSQL database.
+This Docker container runs a JupyterHub instance which is connected with a PostgreSQL database.

-Run the Docker Container:
+Run the Docker container:

 .. code-block:: bash